ropensci-archive/opendata/opendata.md

 ###Agriculture###

+-   <pkg>cdlTools</pkg>: download USDA National Agricultural Statistics Service (NASS) cropscape data for a specified state.
+Utilities for fips, abbreviation, and name conversion are also provided.
 -   [cimis](https://cran.rstudio.com/src/contrib/Archive/cimis/): R package for retrieving data from CIMIS, the California Irrigation Management Information System.
 Available in CRAN archives only.
 -   <pkg>FAOSTAT</pkg>: The package hosts a list of functions to download, manipulate, construct and aggregate agricultural statistics provided by the FAOSTAT (Food and Agricultural Organization of the United Nations) database.